jillesvangurp/kt-search/CONTRIBUTING.md

 Where possible, please stick with conventions visible in the code for naming things, formatting things, etc. Generally, use extension functions amd other mechanisms whereever possible.

 As this is a multiplatform library, please be careful adding dependencies; especially platform specific ones.

+Generally for new features, please also consider adding some text to the manual on how to use it.
+I'm trying to keep that in sync with all the features implemented.
+Also, it kind of doubles as a simple test suite that ensures the features documented at least work somewhat.